wdavidw/node-gsl/readme.md

 This project provide a binding between the GNU Scientific Library (GSL) and NodeJS.

-At the moment, only random functions are integrated.
+At the moment, the library is partially integrated.

 Installing
 ----------